vighneshiyer/vighneshiyer.com/content/research/events/2025_04-etched_at_berkeley/index.md

 > Logistics cases, with capstones in hardware product development (BCG Digital Ventures) and software product development (BCG Gamma).

 Yeah, I don't want to judge too early, but come on.
 This will be fun.

+## Talk Notes

+- The 3 guys: Carter Wilcox, Mark Hill, Robert Wachen
+- No photos allowed
+- Mark Hill about firmware engineering at Etched - first FW engineer there
+- Talk title: Firmware for ASICs
+- AI HW is the fastest growing market, growing need for specialized AI chips, we're about to make the first one
+- All Harvard undergrads, they claim that AI model spend grows exponentially while cost of custom chips scales linearly at best
+-